boosterconf/boosterweb/content/info/about.md

 #### Code of conduct

-The Booster team is very proud of our [Code of Conduct](/info/coc).
+We want to ensure that Booster is a positive experience for all who participates.
 All participants, speakers, volunteers and organizers have agreed to follow the [Code of Conduct](/info/coc).

 #### Contact us